-Two features deserve further discussion.
-First, significant variations in mid-ocean ridge (MOR) topography exist in the Pacific, as previously reported in Marty and Cazenave [1989] and Davies and Pribac [1993].
-The mean MOR topography is ~-3100 m, -2900 m and -2700 m, in the northern, central and southern regions, respectively (Figures 3b-3d).
-The topography along the MOR shows a sudden change at ~24°S at the Easter micro-plate, and this can still be seen along the 6 Ma old seafloor profile (Figure 3e for latitudinal dependence of topography averaged over 0.5° in latitude for seafloor ages: 0, 6, 24, and 96 Ma).
+can still be seen along the 6 Ma old seafloor profile (Figure 3e for latitudinal dependence of topography averaged over 0.5° in latitude for seafloor ages: 0, 6, 24, and 96 Ma).
 Additionally, it is clear from the 96 Ma profile that the seamounts cause large variations in topography that are not seen for relatively young seafloor.
 Second, the standard deviation in topography seen in Figures 3a-3d is generally much smaller at young seafloor than at old seafloor.
 Although this may reflect the fact that younger seafloor with a thinner elastic plate can only support seamounts with smaller sizes [Wessel, 2001], we believe that this is more likely because the topographic variations at young and old seafloors are caused by different mechanisms.
 Specifically, the variations at old seafloor are controlled by seamounts and LIPs, while they do not significantly affect topographic variations at young seafloor (Figure 3e).

-3.2 Corrected Topography
+3.2.
+Corrected Topography

-Because seamounts and LIPs cause significant topographic variations at various length scales, it is important to eliminate their effects in order to use topography to constrain dynamic models of the mantle and lithosphere.
-The removal of seamounts alone with R_s =3 significantly deepens the mean depths for 40-125 Ma seafloor for the Pacific plate, while leaving younger seafloor almost unchanged (solid line in Figure 4a).
-The standard deviations are also reduced significantly between 40 and 125 Ma, but large topographic variations remain for older seafloor (solid error bars in Figure 4a).
+[24] Because seamounts and LIPs cause significant topographic variations at various length scales, it is important to eliminate their effects in order to use topography to constrain dynamic models of the mantle and lithosphere.
+The removal of seamounts alone with $R_s = 3$ significantly deepens the mean depths for 40-125 Ma seafloor for the Pacific plate, while leaving younger seafloor almost unchanged (solid line in Figure 4a).
+The standard deviations are also reduced significantly between 40 and 125 Ma, but large topographic variations remain for older seafloor (thick error bars in Figure 4a).
 Further removal of LIPs primarily affects the topography for seafloor older than 125 Ma by significantly deepening the topography and reducing the topographic variations (solid line and error bars in Figure 4b).

-For the whole Pacific plate, the topography corrected for seamounts and LIPs shows a "flattening" at 70 Ma that continues until ~115 Ma and then deepens (thick sold line in Figure 4c), different from that for the original topography (Figures 3a and grey line in Figure 4c).
+[25] For the whole Pacific plate, the topography corrected for seamounts and LIPs shows a "flattening" at 70 Ma that continues until ~ 115 Ma and then deepens (solid line in Figure 4c), different from that for the original topography (Figures 3a and thin line in Figure 4c).
 More importantly, the corrected topography has nearly uniform standard deviations for all ages, because removal of seamounts and LIPs greatly reduces the topographic variations at old seafloor (Figure 4c).
 We consider the uniform standard deviations for all ages as an important indication that the effects of seamounts and LIPs are effectively eliminated and that the remaining variations in topography are caused by other processes.
 The choice of R_s has only a small effect on the corrected topography especially when R_s is greater than 1.
-The mean ocean depths with R_s =2 are only slightly shallower than that for R_s =3 (dashed line in Figure 4c).
-The differences in mean depths between $R_s=1$ and $R_s=2$ cases are slightly larger than those between $R_s=2$ and $R_s=3$.
-Similar results are seen on regional scales (Figures 4d-4f for R_s =3).
+The mean ocean depths with $R_s = 2$ are only slightly shallower than that for $R_s = 3$ (dashed line in Figure 4c).
+The differences in mean depths between $R_s = 1$ and $R_s = 2$ cases are slightly larger than those between $R_s = 2$ and $R_s = 3$.
+Similar results are seen on regional scales (Figures 4d-4f for $R_s = 3$).
 The latitudinal dependence of the corrected topography for different seafloor ages confirms that the corrections mainly affect the relatively old seafloor (Figures 3e and 3f).
-It also shows rapid changes in topography across some fracture zones (at ~20°S and -8°S of the 24 Ma profile in Figure 3f) and gradual variations such as the Hawaiian swell (at $\sim 20^{\circ}$ N of the 96 Ma profile).
+It also shows rapid changes in topography across some fracture zones (at $\sim 20^{\circ}$ S and -8° S of the 24 Ma profile in Figure 3f) and gradual variations such as the Hawaiian swell (at $\sim 20^{\circ}$ N of the 96 Ma profile).

-3.3 Mean Depth versus Seafloor Age
+3.3.
+Mean Depth Versus Seafloor Age